 Not taking this brush off, the man hit the comm stud again saying, "Please.
 I'd really like you to evaluate my offer!" and Emkir responded, "All offers will be evaluated.
 Thank you." in the tone of a professional bureaucrat.
 "Next!"
 But, while smiling invitingly, the man still showed no sign of being willing to move, despite being pulled on, pushed and otherwise effected by the other media there.
 Of course, the press of additional people from behind the immediate circle not only helped the man keep his place, but in fact prevented anyone at the door from leaving.
 The port Security Sergeant had a look on his face reflecting the thought that they'd hoped the crew of the Hotel California had planned for this event better.
 Looking at the Sergeant, Emkir signaled him and hit the comm stud.
 Once the officer was in place, Emkir said that he'd like the people to be moved along after placing their offers in the box several at a time.

 The Sergeant nodded, and said, "Admiral.
 To be blunt, this is never going to work in an orderly fashion." with a look on his face that suggested the Admiral should have known that himself.
 He then continued, "But I will remove this gentleman, and anyone else who blocks the process."
 Having been taken to task, Emkir thanked the Sergeant before turning to the media rep saying, "We have your offer sir.
 Thank you.
 Next!"
 As Emkir was talking, the Sergeant fixed the representative with a look and leaned in slightly.
 This was all it took to convince the man to abandon his place and begin fighting his way out of the crowd.
-This resulted in yet another rush for the door where another rep jammed a flimsy into the box and went to close the door.
+That led to yet another rush and fight for the door, where another rep jammed a flimsy into the box and went to close the door.
 But the officer quickly grabbed the door, holding it open, and sharply yelled "Next", while fixing the person at the box with a stern look.
 The Sergeant made it plain he expected the box to be filled before the door was closed for transfer.

 The next rep who stepped up appeared to trip!
 He quickly grabbed the open shelf of the transfer box to keep himself from falling and used it to stabilize himself.
-He also appeared to accidentally sweep the flimsy in the box out as he drew his hand back, and his foot quite accidentally stomped down on the fallen flimsy.
+He also appeared to "accidentally" sweep the flimsy in the box out as he drew his hand back, and his foot quite accidentally stomped down on the fallen flimsy.
 He finally stepped up, smiling, to place his flimsy into the transfer box.
 Clearing the way for the next person, the man turned on the ball of his foot, exerting all the pressure he could on the flimsy beneath it, as he left the door-front.
 Emkir decided to make a note of that, to deal with that flimsy specially.
 The officer kept the door open for more offers.
 But after some more offers were deposited, a young lady stepping up lost stability and a large number of the offers in the box went flying out, to Emkir's disgust.